Banner

-The Many Worlds Wiener Sausage is a very simple model that shows how some of the apparent non-locality in the infamous Einstein-Podolsky-Rosen paradox can arise simply by the world splitting into parallel universes.
-It can be understood by advanced high school students (and the quantum version is now also available on the preprint archive).
-But we saw that although it is a many worlds model, it is not a quantum world!
+The Many Worlds Wiener Sausage is a very simple model that shows how apparent non-locality in the famous Einstein-Podolsky-Rosen paradox can arise.
+It can be understood by advanced high school students.
+But we saw that although it is a many-worlds model, it is not a quantum world!
 Today we will make the model look like the great spaghetti monster.
 There are two aspects about this that I find amazing:

-1) It can still be understood by high school students but is nevertheless correct quantum mechanics – not some cracked pot’s hidden variables nonsense.
+1) It can still be understood by high school students but is nevertheless correct quantum mechanics.

 2) It is one single and natural step that turns the model quantum, and this step has two important features:

-- The crucial step obviously turns something that still can be described as a naïve direct realism into something that can no longer be so described, and again, not via philosophical sophistry or advanced math that rests more on authority than on what lay people can understand: After the crucial modification, a little arrow called “DirectlyReal”, short “DR”, is no longer able to point to the one real world it pointed to before.
+- The crucial step obviously turns something that still can be described as naïve realism into something that can no longer be so described: After the crucial modification, a little arrow is no longer able to point to the one real world it pointed to before.

-Much like Minkowski diagrams can resolve the relativistic twin paradox without mathematical equations, this novel model can explain to high school pupils the most difficult aspect at the core of quantum mechanics, its hall mark entanglement.
-The young generation, having been brought up in the information age with virtual realities and all that, are anyway more able to understand that the core is not* non-locality but true modal realism, the fact that your now reading this text supervenes on ‘you’ doing something else in another part of totality.
-As usual, the next generation will not understand what the big problem was previous generations struggled with.
+Much like Minkowski diagrams can resolve the relativistic twin paradox without equations, this model can explain to high school pupils the most difficult aspect at the core of quantum mechanics.
+The young generation, having been brought up in the information age with virtual realities, are anyway more able to understand that the core is not* non-locality but modal realism, the fact that your now reading this text supervenes on ‘you’ doing something else in another part of totality.
+As usual, the next generation will not understand what the big problem was.

 So let’s get started already: